First Trimester: Foods To Eat During Pregnancy

-Once I realised how badly I was feeling and what I would need to do to feel better (stop drinking coffee and wine), I did my own Nutritional Reset Paleo Whole Food Cleanse and supplemented it with herbs from my acupuncturist.
+Once I realized how badly I was feeling and what I would need to do to feel better (stop drinking coffee and wine), I did my own Nutritional Reset Paleo Whole Food Cleanse and supplemented it with herbs from my acupuncturist.
 After three weeks, my energy levels were up and I was feeling exponentially better.

 I continued my Nutritional Reset for the next two months.
 It ended up being my pre-conception diet.
-I ate lots of nutrient dense whole foods and healthy fats.
+I ate lots of nutrient-dense whole foods and healthy fats.
 I felt healthier and more energetic than I had in a long time.
 And I was in such a good groove eating whole foods that I had completely switched to decaf coffee and had only two glasses of wine per week (as opposed to two, every night).

 Things were going well food-wise until I was about 7 weeks pregnant.
 That’s when I started to get tired to the bone.
 Tiredness that would only be relieved by lying down in bed.
 I was lucky enough not to throw up during my first trimester, but, I did feel like I was hungover all the time.

 Feeling hungover all the time made it pretty hard to eat some foods like vegetables and meat.
 And pretty much everything that wasn’t toast, cereal or gluten-free bagels.
 I ate only gluten-free cereal with unsweetened almond milk, gluten-free toast with butter and apricot jam and gluten-free bagels with cream cheese.
 Well, most of the time everything was gluten-free but, sometimes it was gluten-loaded.